StevyCoding/computer_science_notes/Devops and cloud computing/AWS/PART I AWS SECURITY/AWS Identity and Access Management (IAM).md

-AWS Identity and Access Management (IAM) is a service provided by Amazon Web Services (AWS) that enables users to securely control access to AWS services and resources.
-IAM allows you to manage users, groups, roles, and their respective permissions within your AWS environment.
+AWS Identity and Access Management (IAM) is a service provided by Amazon Web Services (AWS) that enables users to securely control access to AWS services and resources. ==IAM allows you to manage users, groups, roles, and their respective permissions within your AWS environment==.
 This service is fundamental for ensuring the security and compliance of your AWS account by enforcing the principle of least privilege.

 ## Key Concepts